markyoder/wasp_clone/wasplsp/README.md

 # Language Server Protocol

-The Language Server Protocol (LSP) package in WASP provides support for most features of the Language Server Protocol version 3.14.
+The Language Server Protocol (LSP) package in WASP provides support for most document features of the Language Server Protocol version 3.17.

-For the details of the official protocol specifications including requests, responses, parameters, error handling, etc., please see [https://microsoft.github.io/language-server-protocol/specification].
+For the details of the official protocol specifications including requests, responses, parameters, error handling, etc., please see [https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/].

 For code examples using the WASP LSP features such as the WASP Language Server, Client, LSPInterpreter, LSP Connection Base, Document Symbol Navigator, etc. see the LSP tests in the code repository.